Parenting the Teens & Twenties

 There is hope!
 Patterns can be broken.
 Hurts can be healed.
 Passion can be rekindled.
 When we put the effort and intentionality into our marriage that we often reserve for the other areas of our life, the results can be amazing.

 So, let’s start from wherever you are and build from there.
 Are you nurturing your relationship and remembering how to have fun together?
 Are you taking advantage of the strengths of your relationship and working on the weak areas?
 Are you overly critical of each other?
 Do you communicate well?
 Do you prioritize time with each other?
 Have you developed some unhealthy cycles of relating?
 Do you carry bitterness from the past?

 I can help you take a step back to look at your marriage from a fresh perspective, explore where you are and where you want to be in your marriage, and identify next steps you can take.
 If you want something different, you need to do something different.
 And if you want something significantly different, you need to do something significantly different.
 I love helping couples take their marriages from mediocre to magnificent.
-To find out more about working with me, click here.

 Finding Purpose and Identity in the Next Stage of Life